What makes the Cambridge Architecture course so special?

-You may obtain details of the courses in each year by writing to the Departmental Secretary, 1 Scroope Terrace, Cambridge CB2 1PX, to ask for a copy of the Department of Architecture’s prospectus.
-You are encouraged to attend the Departmental Open Day, held each year in late June or early July, at the time of the Annual Exhibition of students’ work.
+You may obtain details of the courses in each year by visiting the Department’s website at www.arct.cam.ac.uk/.
+You are encouraged to attend the Departmental Open Day, held each year in early July, at the time of the Annual Exhibition of students’ work.
 Please telephone 01223 332950 for further details or visit the Department’s website.

 On completing the Tripos, most graduates undertake at least one year’s professional experience working in an architectural practice before returning to university for Part 2.
 Cambridge graduates are usually highly sought after by leading practices.

 Before taking the Part 3 examinations, students complete a minimum of 24 months’ professional experience by working in an architectural office.
-To find out more about how the professional training works visit www.arb.org.uk and www.architecture.com.
+To find out more about how the professional training works visit www.architecture.com and www.arb.org.uk

 Why choose Newnham for Architecture?

-Newnham is a particularly congenial setting for women reading Architecture, as it offers a tranquil, friendly, caring college environment which complements the gregarious and high-pressure life in the Departmental studios.
-The College’s own buildings are architecturally distinguished, from Basil Champneys’s original buildings to the recent, much praised library and the Katharine Stephen Room for rare books.
-Undergraduates across the years are helpful to and supportive of each other.
-The College has just embarked on an exciting building project and this will give our students a first hand opportunity to participate in the design and consultation process.
+Newnham is a particularly congenial setting for women reading Architecture, as it offers a tranquil, friendly, caring College environment which complements the gregarious and high-pressure life in the Departmental studios.
+The College’s own buildings are architecturally distinguished, from Basil Champneys’s original buildings to the much praised library, the Katharine Stephen Room for rare books and the recent Dorothy Garrod Building.
+Undergraduates across the years are helpful and supportive of each other.

 How many students take Architecture at Newnham and what options can they choose?